Friday, August 16, 2024

 The Bear, Season 3

-For the past two seasons, I have loved this series and have repeated to others (whether at work, home or while walking at the grocery store) that this is one of the best shows in the last few years (granted, whether it's a comedy or drama, I'm not either to discuss that).
+For the past two seasons, I have loved this series and have repeatedly told others (whether at work, home or while walking to the grocery store) that it is one of the best shows of the last few years (granted, whether it's a comedy or drama, I'm not either to discuss that).

 After watching the third season of the hit Hulu series, it becomes clear that their "sophomore slump" has shown.
 But I will say that there has been some really great writing and performances from the supporting cast, which have really shown in episodes like "Next," "Napkins," and "Ice Chips," which are some of my favorite episodes of the season.